-- Tested the completeness of the receivables from financing activities considered in the loss calculation by checking the mathematical accuracy of the listing obtained and matched the outstanding balances with the general ledger.

-- Tested the receivables from financing activities in stage 1, 2 and 3 on a sample basis to verify they were classified to the appropriate stage in accordance with IFRS 9.

-- Assessed the reasonableness of management's estimated future recoveries of individual customer receivable from financing activities including the expected future cash flows, discount rates and valuation of collateral held by testing the key underlying assumptions and evaluating the process by which those were drawn up.

-Tested the accuracy and completeness of underlying information in receivable from financing activities used in the expected financing activities loss allowance calculation, such as disbursed and undisbursed facility amounts, deposits, values of the collateral, aging and tenure periods by agreeing details with the respective customer statements and files on a sample basis.

-- Tested the methodology applied in the loss allowance calculation by checking compliance with the requirements of IFRS 9, Financial instruments; recognition and measurement, and also considered reasonableness of macroeconomic and other factors used by the economic developments into ECL estimates involve use of significant judgements.
+- Tested the completeness of the receivables from financing activities considered in the loss calculation by checking the mathematical accuracy of the listing obtained and matched the outstanding balances with the general ledger. - Tested the receivables from financing activities in stage 1, 2 and 3 on a sample basis to verify they were classified to the appropriate stage in accordance with IFRS 9. - Assessed the reasonableness of management's estimated future recoveries of individual customer receivable from financing activities including the expected future cash flows, discount rates and valuation of collateral held by testing the key underlying assumptions and evaluating the process by which those were drawn up. - Tested the accuracy and completeness of underlying information in receivable from financing activities used in the expected financing activities loss allowance calculation, such as disbursed and undisbursed facility amounts, deposits, values of the collateral, aging and tenure periods by agreeing details with the respective customer statements and files on a sample basis. - Tested the methodology applied in the loss allowance calculation including the ECL model by checking compliance with the requirements of IFRS 9, Financial instruments; recognition and measurement, and also considered reasonableness of macro-economic and other factors used by the management by comparing them with publicly available data and information sources.

+Deloitte.

-Significant estimates and assumptions used by the management in such calculations and the basis for impairment allowance is disclosed in Note 11 and 36.
+Significant estimates and assumptions used by the management in such calculations and the basis for impairment allowance is disclosed in Note 12 and 37.